This post may contain affiliate links and/or it may have been a partnership. Please view our policy page for more details.

 Emailing Important Files

 Email is one of the easiest ways to send files around, but it’s not always the most secure.
-If you’re sending something that you don’t want anybody else to see, email probably isn’t your best choice.
+If you’re sending something that you don’t want anybody else to see, the email probably isn’t your best choice.
 This is particularly important if you’re running a blog for your business.
 Say, for example, you’re writing a blog post about an upcoming product launch that nobody knows about yet.
 So, you email it over to a coworker for them to have a look at.
 It seems fairly safe, but most email providers don’t have the best security, which means that somebody could get hold of that information.
 Then they may use it as leverage and threaten to inform your competitors of your upcoming business plans, which is never good.
 If you’re sending important information, it’s best to save it on a USB drive and pass it over manually or use a dropbox service that allows you to password protect specific files.

 Using Public Wifi